jasonkwong11/auction-edge-test/README.md

 ## Installation

-To run this simply clone or fork it, run `bundle install`, `rails db:migrate`, `rails s`, then navigate to localhost:3000 in your browser.
+To run this simply clone or fork it, run `bundle install`, `rails db:create`, `rails db:migrate`, `rails s`, then navigate to localhost:3000 in your browser.

 ## Usage